benyanke/docs/_drafts/2018-11-06-freeipa-domain-start.markdown

 First, create a servers, which we will create as the FQDN (fully qualified domain names) of `dc1.corp.example.com`.
 Install Ubuntu 18.04 LTS on each host.

+**Static IP**

+Domain controllers must have static IPs to function.

 **DNS**

-FreeIPA, like many directory servers, is picky about DNS - if not set up right, the entire install will fail, or not work properly.
+FreeIPA has very specific requirements for DNS.
+If not set up right, the entire install will fail or work improperly.

 Put your FQDN, followed by the short system hostname, in `/etc/hosts` file, as seen below.

 ```
-10.0.0.1       dc1.corp.example.com dc1
+10.0.0.1       dc01.corp.example.com dc01
 ```